hashicorp/packer/website/source/docs/templates/user-variables.html.markdown

 Later, the variables are used within the builder we defined in order to configure the actual keys for the Amazon builder.

+If the default value is `null`, then the user variable will be _required_.
+This means that the user must specify a value for this variable or template validation will fail.

 Using the variables is extremely easy.
 Variables are used by calling the user function in the form of <code>{{user &#96;variable&#96;}}</code>.
 This function can be used in _any string_ within the template, in